Ennius: The Annales

-The Annales was an epic poem in fifteen books, later expanded to eighteen, covering Roman history from the fall of Troy in 1184 BC down to the censorship of Cato the Elder in 184 BC.
+The Annales was an epic poem in fifteen books, later expanded to eighteen, covering Roman history from the fall of Troy in 1184 BCE down to the censorship of Cato the Elder in 184 BCE.
 It was the first Latin poem to adopt the dactylic hexameter metre used in Greek epic and didactic poetry, leading it to become the standard metre for these genres in Latin poetry.
 The Annals became a school text for Roman schoolchildren, eventually supplanted by Virgil's Aeneid.
 About 600 lines survive.

 Minor works

 The Epicharmus was inspired by the philosophical hypotheses developed by the Sicilian poet and philosopher Epicharmus of Kos, after which Ennius's work took its name.
 In the Epicharmus, the poet describes a dream he had in which he died and was transported to some place of heavenly enlightenment.
 Here, he met Epicharmus, who explained the nature of the gods and taught Ennius the physics of the universe.

-The Euhemerus presented a theological doctrine based on the ideas Greek of Euhemerus of Messene, who argued that the gods of Olympus were not supernatural powers that interference in the lives of humans, but rather heroes of old who after death were eventually regarded as deities due to their valor, bravery, or cultural impact (this belief is now known as euhemerism).
+The Euhemerus presented a theological doctrine based on the ideas of Euhemerus of Messene, who argued that the gods of Olympus were not supernatural powers that interfere in the lives of humans, but rather heroes of old who after death were eventually regarded as deities due to their valor, bravery, or cultural impact (this belief is now known as euhemerism).
 Both Cicero and Lactantius write that the Euhemerus was a "translat[ion] and a recount[ing]" of Euhemerus's original work the Sacred History, but it is unclear if this means Ennius simply translated the original from Greek into Latin, or added in his own elements.
 Most of what is preserved of this work comes to us from Lactantius, and these snippets suggest that the Euhemerus was a prose text.

 The Hedyphagetica took much of its substance from the gastronomical epic of Archestratus of Gela.
 The extant portions of Ennius's poem discuss where a reader might find the best type of fish.
 Most of the fragments, replete with unique terms for fish and numerous place names, are corrupt or damaged.
 The Hedyphagetica is written in hexameters, but differs from the Annales in regards to "metrical practices"; this difference is largely due to each works' distinct subject matter.